Xiang-Pan/HOBO/REPORT.md

 # TODO:
 - Add time Measure to current BO method and progress bar.
 - Try to solve the cold-start problem using the feature and best index choice prior.
-- We have noticed that m range for IVF_PQ is not suitable, we will increase m and get a result later.

 # References